12 Fascinating Birds With Red Beaks

 It is named after its black plumage and bright red bill, which it uses to pry open and feed on mollusks like oysters and clams.

-These birds with red beaks are typically found in rocky intertidal areas, where they can easily access their favorite prey.
+These red-beaked birds are typically found in rocky intertidal areas, where they can easily access their favorite prey.

 They are monogamous and mate for life, building their nests in rocky crevices or on beaches.